Were you wondering if the new app, Khan Academy Kids, lives up to the hype? I'm here to tell you it does.

 The games are great, but I love the super cute animal books and leveled readers.
 There's even a module about the jobs of an author and illustrator.
 Be still my librarian heart!

 *Remember, as with all media, it's best if you and your child play together.
 The American Pediatrics Association recommends that children ages 2 to 5 have a trusted adult to relate what they're seeing to the world around them.
 They also suggest that screen time be limited to one hour a day for this age group.
-For more information, take a look at their recommendations for media usage.
+For more information, take a look at their recommendations for media usageopens a new window.